-<aep:OldState> /bes:ActivityStatus</aep:OldState>

-<aep:NewState>/bes:ActivityStatus</aep:NewState>
+<aep:OldState>bes:ActivityStatus</aep:OldState>

+<aep:NewState>bes:ActivityStatus</aep:NewState>

-<aep:Description>/xsd:string</aep:Description> ?
+<aep:Description>xsd:string</aep:Description> ?

 </aep:BESActivityStateChangedContents>

+The notification response message is returned to WSNotification’s Consumer service for which the endpoint address is given at the time of subscription.
+The Consumer service could be residing at the user facing client side entity, meta-scheduler, or portal application.

 ResumeActivities

 This operation requests that a specified set of activities be released from either Pending:HOLD-IN or Running:HOLD-Out state.The BES transitions the specified activities from either the Pending:HOLD-IN state to Pending:Stage-In or the Running:HOLD-OUT state to Running:Stage-Out.
 If an activity cannot be released immediately, the eventual success of this operation (i.e., to move the activity into the Running:Hold-OUT state) must be determined through other operations (e.g.,GetActivityState) or by subscribing to any generated events, if a BES supports subscription.